- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is recommended to carefully evaluate the requirements and limitations of your virtualization environment before using Synology DiskStation devices as virtualization hosts.
 If you have demanding virtualization workloads or require advanced virtualization features, it may be more suitable to consider dedicated virtualization servers or storage solutions.

-Although NAS Diskstation DS101g+ / DS101 / DS101j can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Diskstation DS101g+ / DS101 / DS101j can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -